JessicaPayne/CIS-304-Portfolio-Code-2/README.md

 The valid choices are 1 through 4.
 Run the program again and select one of those.

 After choosing an option, the user is asked to enter an amount of months for membership.
 An error message will appear if the input is zero or anything with a negative value.
 After giving the amount of months, the program calculates the total charges and prints them to the screen.
-The prgram will then loop back to the menu where you can choose another option or quit the program.
+The program will then loop back to the menu where you can choose another option or quit the program.